Plaza Suite: Productions

 The play's first national tour, starring Forrest Tucker and Betty Garrett and Dana Ivey in the supporting female roles, opened on October 7, 1968.
 Replacement actors included Howard Keel and Larry Parks.
 Among the tour's stops was Chicago for a nearly eight-month engagement.
-It concluded on February 14, 1970 in Philadelphia.
+It concluded on February 14, 1970, in Philadelphia.

-Garrett and Parks, married in real life, starred in a bus and truck tour that lasted from October 16, 1970 through April 25, 1971.
+Garrett and Parks, married in real life, starred in a bus and truck tour that lasted from October 16, 1970, through April 25, 1971.

-A Broadway revival was initially set to play at the Hudson Theatre, beginning with previews on March 13, 2020 and officially on April 13, following a pre-Broadway run at the Colonial Theatre in Boston in February 2020.
+A Broadway revival was initially set to play at the Hudson Theatre, beginning with previews on March 13, 2020, and officially on April 13, following a pre-Broadway run at the Colonial Theatre in Boston in February 2020.
 However, due to the closure of Broadway houses caused by the COVID-19 pandemic, the Broadway run was postponed.
-In June 2021, it was reported that the production would begin preview performances on February 25, 2022 and officially open on March 28.
-The production stars Matthew Broderick and Sarah Jessica Parker and is directed by John Benjamin Hickey.
+In June 2021, it was reported that the production would begin preview performances on February 25, 2022, and officially open on March 28.
+The production starred Matthew Broderick and Sarah Jessica Parker and is directed by John Benjamin Hickey.
 In April 2022, the production temporarily paused performances after both Broderick and Parker tested positive for COVID-19.
 The revival was initially set to close on June 28, 2022, but its run was later extended to July 10 of that year to compensate for cancelled performances.

+In June 2023 it was announced that the Broadway production of Plaza Suite would transfer to London's West End, with Broderick and Parker reprising their respective roles, and Hickey returning to direct.
+The production opened at the Savoy Theatre in previews from January 17, 2024, with an official opening night on January 28.
+Announced as a strictly-limited run of ten weeks, playing until March 30, due to demand the production extended its run by two weeks, and it played until April 13.